 Spring Harbor Watershed Study

 The City of Madison will complete a watershed study in the Spring Harbor watershed (as shown below).
 The watershed study will identify causes of existing flooding and then look at potential solutions to try to reduce flooding.
 The study will use computer models to assist with the evaluations.
 A local engineering consultant, Advanced Engineering and Environmental, will complete the study.
+For more information please see the Flash Flooding Story Map.
+For a brief summary about how the flood model was built, and to see the flood model results, visit the Spring Harbor Flood Model Results Story Map.

-For more information please see the Flash Flooding Story Map. *Note: Please view the story map using Firefox or Google Chrome browsers.
+*Note: Please view the story maps using Firefox or Google Chrome browsers.
 Story maps are not viewable with Internet Explorer.

 The Spring Harbor watershed drains toward Spring Harbor on Lake Mendota.